Using the years ahead to make a strong start with the new pension system

 2. Greater certainty about indexation to increase the pensions

 Starting on 1 January 2023, or perhaps even on 1 January 2022, the indexation rules will be less strict for pension funds making use of the ‘transitional financial assessment framework’.
 Partial indexation will then be permitted if the policy funding ratio is 105% or higher, and full indexation if the policy funding ratio is around 107% or better.
 Under the present rules, Philips Pensioenfonds may not grant any indexation at all as long as its policy funding ratio is less than 110%, and full indexation is only permitted if the policy funding ratio is 123% or better.
 Given the pension fund’s funding ratio at present, this means that it is very likely that we can grant full indexation on our pensions for the next two years: for pension beneficiaries and non-contributory policyholders, this means indexation at the same rate as price inflation, and for active members it means indexation at the same rate as the increases under the collective labour agreement at Philips.
 Pension beneficiaries will notice the less strict indexation rules directly in their monthly pension payments.
 It is important to note, however, that the transitional financial assessment framework does not affect the rules about granting compensatory indexation.
 Philips Pensioenfonds can grant compensatory indexation if its policy funding ratio is higher than 123%.
+Whether compensation for missed indexation is really possible with a policy funding ratio above 123% depends on a legally prescribed limit.
+This legal limit varies over time, in particular because interest rate developments also affect it.

 3. Minimising the cut in the accrual rate for 2022 and 2023: 1.65% accrual